jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 ## Start the Server

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the JBoss EAP directory.
 2. The following shows the command line to start the server:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   EAP7_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: EAP7_HOME\bin\standalone.bat

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean install wildfly:deploy

-4. This will deploy `target/${project.artifactId}.war` to the running instance of the server.
+4. This will deploy `target/servlet-security.war` to the running instance of the server.

 ## Access the Application

-The application will be running at the following URL <http://localhost:8080/${project.artifactId}/>.
+The application will be running at the following URL <http://localhost:8080/servlet-security/>.

 When you access the application, you should get a browser login challenge.